Supergiovane/node-red-contrib-boolean-logic-ultimate/README.md

 <br/>
 <br/>

-### COMPATIBLES INPUT VALUES
+### HOME ASSISTANT COMPATIBLES INPUT VALUES
-Other than true/false, all nodes accepts Homeassistant output strings.
+Other than true/false, all nodes accepts [Homeassistant](https://www.home-assistant.io) output strings.
-You can add your own translation command, thanks to the translator-config node.
+You can **even add your own input translation word list**, thanks to the translator-config node.

 <br/>
 <br/>